-Beyond Standard Workflows: The Case for Customization
+Beyond Standard Workflows: The Strategic Value of Process Automation

 State Machine Design Principles for Acumatica Workflows